datalad-handbook/book/docs/basics/101-121-siblings.rst

 ``datalad update --merge`` worked for your room mate), because there is only one other known location, though.

-.. container:: toggle

-   .. container:: header

-      **Addition: What if I mistyped the name or want to remove the sibling?**

-   You can remove a sibling using ``datalad siblings remove -s roommate``

 This plain ``datalad update`` informs you that it "fetched" updates from the dataset.
-The changes however, are not yet visible:
+The changes however, are not yet visible -- the script that he added is not yet in your ``code/`` directory:

 .. runrecord:: _examples/DL-101-121-107
    :language: console